OPM/ResInsight/README.md

 Ensembles/ert : [https://github.com/Ensembles/ert](https://github.com/Ensembles/ert)

 ### Supported Platforms
 ResInsight is designed cross-platform from the start.
-Efforts have been made to ensure that code will compile and run on linux and windows platforms, but the tested platforms are currently 64 bit RHE 5, RHE 6 and Windows 7.
+Efforts have been made to ensure that code will compile and run on Linux and Windows platforms, but the tested platforms are currently 64 bit RHEL5, RHEL6 and Windows 7.

-There has been attemts to make ResInsight build and run on OSX as well, but the tweaks needed (submitted by Roland Kaufmann) is not yet incorporated.
+There has been attempts to make ResInsight build and run on OSX as well, but the tweaks needed (submitted by Roland Kaufmann) is not yet incorporated.

 ### Documentation